-I am pleased to share with the UTM community our Annual Report for 2017.
-I am very proud of the personal commitment to the success of our campus demonstrated by members of the UTM Campus Police.
+I also must share with you my pride of the personal commitment to the success of our campus demonstrated by members of the UTM Campus Police.
 Their professionalism, creativity and teamwork, coupled with our community partnerships have allowed us to support and meet the needs of our students, faculty, staff and visitors on campus.